Pashtunwali

-Pashtunwali (پښتونوالی, /ps/), also known as Pakhtunwali and Afghaniyat, is the traditional lifestyle or a code of honour and tribal code of the Pashtun people, from Afghanistan and Pakistan, by which they live.
+Pashtunwali (پښتونوالی, /ps/), also known as Pakhtunwali and Afghaniyat, is the traditional lifestyle or a code of honour and tribal code of the Pashtun people by which they live.
 Many scholars widely have interpreted it as being "the way of the Pashtuns" or "the code of life".
 Pashtunwali is widely practised by Pashtuns in the Pashtun-dominated regions, and dates back to ancient pre-Islamic times.

 Overview

-The native Pashtun tribes, often described as fiercely independent people, who inhabit the Pashtunistan region (southeastern Afghanistan and northwestern Pakistan) follow this traditional code of conduct that governs the social behaviour and values of the Pashtuns, which is called Pashtunwali, and it is described as being ancient, which the Pashtuns follow and predates Islam.
+The native Pashtun tribes, often described as fiercely independent people, who inhabit the Pashtunistan region follow this traditional code of conduct that governs the social behavior and values of the Pashtuns, which is called Pashtunwali, and it is described as being ancient, which the Pashtuns follow and predates Islam.
 Because of that, much of their mountainous territory has remained outside government rule or control.
 Pashtun resistance to outside rule and the terrain they reside in is sometimes speculated to be why Indigenous Pashtuns still follow the "code of life".

-Pashtunwali rules are accepted in Afghanistan and Pakistan, and also in some Pashtun communities around the world.
 Some non-Pashtun Afghans and others have also adopted its ideology or practices for their own benefit.
 Conversely, many urbanized Pashtuns tend to ignore the rules of Pashtunwali.
 Passed on from generation to generation, Pashtunwali guides both individual and communal conduct.
-Practiced by the majority of Pashtuns, it helps to promote Pashtunization.

 Ideal Pukhtun behaviour approximates the features of Pukhtunwali, the code of the Pukhtuns, which includes the following traditional features: courage (tora), revenge (badal), hospitality (melmestia), generosity to a defeated...